 Standard ways we greet each other (handshakes in North America, kisses in a lot of Europeans and Latin American countries), when and how to use words like “please” and “thank you” and not farting or sneezing on people in the metro are a few examples of social norms we tend to live by.

 Social norms are a fine base from which to decide what works for each of us.
 They aren’t laws, and we won’t get beheaded in the plaza if we don’t obey them.
 But you may feel that you need to justify your actions more actively if you choose to go against them.
 But often times, for me, it’s a price worth paying if it allows me to live more authentically.
+If you are ready for that too, then maybe you too should consider which social norms to break to allow yourself to live more freely.

 So, without further ado, here are the 6 unwritten rules of society that I believe are most dramatically destroying our ability to live happily.